eslint-functional/eslint-plugin-functional/docs/rules/prefer-property-signatures.md

 The `MethodSignature` and the `PropertySignature` forms seem equivalent, but only the `PropertySignature` form can have a `readonly` modifier.
 Because of this any `MethodSignature` will be mutable unless wrapped in the `Readonly` type.

-It should be noted however that the `PropertySignature` do not support overloading.
+It should be noted however that the `PropertySignature` form does not support overloading.

 ### ❌ Incorrect